Book Recommendation: The One Book All Leaders Should Read

 Buy the book!

-If you are a leader, this is one book you need to read.
-It will challenge you to be honest with yourself about the current state of your team or company, and it will provide you guidance to create the sought-after leader-leader relationship.
+If you manage employees, this is one book you need to read.
+It will challenge you to be honest with yourself about the current state of your team or company, and it will provide

 The book is available on Amazon in hardcover, softcover, and Kindle versions.